-Studying and practising medicine is sadly not as glamorous and exciting as Grey’s Anatomy would suggest.
-Make sure you demonstrate to your interviewer that you have a comprehensive, holistic and most importantly, realistic understanding of studying medicine.
-Namely that whilst it’s extremely rewarding, the journey will be long-winded, hard work and stressful – not a career to be entered into lightly.
+Studying and practising Medicine is sadly not as glamorous and exciting as Grey’s Anatomy would suggest.
+Make sure you demonstrate to your interviewer that you have a comprehensive, holistic and realistic understanding of studying Medicine.
+Tell them you understand that whilst it’s extremely rewarding, the journey will be long-winded, hard work and stressful – it’s not a career to be entered into lightly.

-Almost every single ethical question that you’ll encounter during your interview will require you to reason using one or more of the 4 pillars of medical ethics: Autonomy, Beneficence, Non-maleficence and Justice.
+Almost every single ethical question that you’ll encounter during your interview will require you to reason using one or more of the 4 pillars of medical ethics.
 Don’t jump into an answer with a simple ‘yes’ or ‘no’, as most situations typically aren’t quite as black and white as that.
 Ensure you think out loud and consider all aspects of the scenario – all while using the 4 pillars to guide you.

-It’s all well and good saying you’d make the best doctor because you’re a brilliant communicator, work well in a team and can problem-solve.
+It’s all well and good saying you’d make the best Doctor because you’re a brilliant communicator, work well in a team and can problem-solve.
 But without having anything to prove this– it’s all just words to your interviewer.
-Ensure that you back up every statement with an in-situ example from your personal statement or work experience.